 - Devotees observe a fast throughout the day and night, breaking it only after performing the Puja on the next morning.
 Some follow a strict fast (without food or water), while others consume only fruits and milk.

 - It is customary to stay awake all night (Jagran), singing hymns, chanting mantras and meditating.
-The night vigil or Jagran symbolizes the awakening of one’s inner consciousness.
+The night vigil or Jagran symbolises the awakening of one’s inner consciousness.

 - Maha Shivratri is an excellent time for deep meditation.
 Devotees focus on their inner selves, seeking Lord Shiva's guidance in eliminating ignorance, ego and worldly attachments.